 During the 1960s until her death in 1972, my grandmother took boys into her home from Willowbrook State School on Staten Island.
 The school served mentally disabled children but had a horrifying reputation for its treatment of those placed in its care.
 Boys like the ones my grandmother watched did not suffer severe disabilities and so were placed in the community as part of an effort to alleviate overcrowding at the school.

 Although they were older than me, I got to know some of the boys over the years.
 In fact, I am still friends with one who retired from a job as a dishwasher at a nursing home.
 Another, John, worked for years as an auto mechanic after leaving my grandmother’s home.
 The interesting thing about John is that he learned his trade in the Army.
 He was one of “McNamara’s Boys.“

 McNamara’s Boys were so called, because they entered the military under a special program called “Project 100,000,” which Defense Secretary Robert McNamara started in 1966 to meet the Army’s need for more men in combat.
 In all, 354,000 “low aptitude” men went through the program with most going to Vietnam.
 Half of that number went directly into combat units where their fatality rate reached three times that of other troops.

-Both McNamara and President Johnson promoted the program as a way for disadvantaged youth to learn a skill, work their way out of poverty, and contribute to society.
+Both McNamara and President Lyndon Johnson promoted the program as a way for disadvantaged youth to learn a skill, work their way out of poverty, and contribute to society.
 But in reality there existed little political will to send more middle class men to war by ending the college deferment.
-Despite objections from within and outside the military, the program continued recruiting “second-class fellows” as the president put it.
+Despite objections from within and outside the military, the program continued recruiting “second-class fellows” as the President put it.